alexjoverm/APitems/README.md

   - Items most used.

 ## Demo
-The demo application can be found here: http://loldevelopers.github.io/APItems/App/#/
+The demo application can be found here: http://alexjoverm.github.io/APitems/App/

-## Technologies useds:
+## Technologies used:

  -Angularjs
  -Bootstrap